 No Parking Signs

 These signs indicate areas where you can stop briefly to drop off or pick up passengers or goods, but you must not leave your vehicle unattended.
-It’s essential to follow the time limits specified on these signs to avoid penalties.
+Following the time limits specified on these signs is essential to avoid penalties.

 No Stopping Signs

 These areas are strictly off-limits for stopping at any time.
-Stopping even momentarily can result in fines.
+Even momentarily stopping can result in fines.
 These signs are typically placed in areas where stopping would cause significant obstruction or danger to other road users.

 Clearway Restrictions